Gorazd Kocijančič: Other interests

 His other interests include nineteenth-century thought; for example he translated V. Solovyov's Spiritual foundations of life (2000), and provided an introduction to it titled "The Subject and the Doctrine and contemporary currents of philosophical thought".
 He also translated E. Lévinas Time and the Other (1998), and wrote an introduction to it with the title "Other time?
 Different Other?
 Phenomenology as a hermeneutical problem".

 Besides translating philosophical and theological texts and writing poetry, he has also been involved in literary translation.
 He has translated from Hebrew a selection of poems by the most renowned Hebrew poets of the Middle Ages; Judah ben Samuel Halevi's: Selected Poems (1998), Solomon ibn Gabirol's Crown of the Kingdom (2011).
 From German he has translated Rilke's Marienleben und Stundenbuch, and with Vid Snoj poems by Angelus Silesius and Paul Celan.
 From French he has translated Paul Claudel's Cent phrases pour l’eventail and Charles Peguy.
 He also edited and translated an anthology of Christian Greek poetry Athos - The Dividing Line Between Heaven and the Earth.

 In 1997 he edited the journal "Tretji dan" and contributed to it until 2000, he was also an editor of its book collection.
 Later he founded the international multilingual electronic journal for culture and spirituality "Logos" Currently he is working on his own philosophical system: the first, ontological part, was published under title Razbitje.
 Sedem radikalnih esejev (2009), and the second under title Erotics, politics etc. Three essays on the soul (2011).

 Personal life

 Gorazd Kocijančič was born in Ljubljana, Slovenia (then part of Yugoslavia) to Janez Kocijančič and Andreja Kocijančič, an ex-rector of University of Ljubljana.
 In 1986 he finished the study of philosophy and Greek on Faculty of Philosophy in Ljubljana and soon got a job as a librarian in a manuscript department of the National and University Library of Slovenia.
 Since 2008 he maintains a status of a "self-employed in culture".
 He translates from 10 languages (e.g. Greek, Latin and Hebrew).
-Beside his own works he has collaborated in translation of standard slovene translation of the Bible and has translated and commented on many Church's fathers (e.g. apostle fathers, apologetes, Origen, Evagrius Ponticus, Gregory of Nyssa, Dionysius the Areopagite, and Maximus the Confessor.
+Beside his own works he has collaborated in translation of standard slovene translation of the Bible and has translated and commented on many Church Fathers (e.g. Apostolic Fathers, apologetes, Origen, Evagrius Ponticus, Gregory of Nyssa, Dionysius the Areopagite, and Maximus the Confessor.